NEW AND RECENT RELEASES...

 Prism Saxophone Quartet reunites Nick Didkovsky and Thomas Dimuzio for a performance of "Ice Cream Time".
 The hour-long epic was released on New World Records in August, 2007 and originally commissioned by the Arte Saxophone Quartet (based in Basel, Switzerland).
 After a successful concert with Arte at FIMAV in Victoriaville in 2008, the ensemble embarked on several European tours with shows in Italy, Germany, and Switzerland.
 This May 2013 sees performances of "Ice Cream Time" with Prism Saxophone Quartet at Philadelphia Museum of Art and at Roulette in Brooklyn.

 The Gench Concert Archives features solo and collaborative performances by Thomas Dimuzio and friends.
 Experience each concert in its entirety as it unfolds from beginning to end.
-Available as specially priced CD-R's through the Gench Store with generous MP3 excerpts available as free downloads.
+Available as a specially priced collection on bandcamp.
 Volume one comprises ten concerts featuring Anla Courtis, Elliott Sharp, Michael T. Jackson, Mitchell Brown, and Scott Arford & Chris Fitzpatrick.

 Attending a Thomas Dimuzio performance is